 - Stanford University’s Protégé, a free, open-source ontology editor

 - Any text editor you have lying around

 Unlike some other languages, which always look the same, OWL actually can be “written down” in many different ways.
 OWL—as with all RDF—can be expressed in a canonical OWL/XML format as well as RDF/XML format.
 It can also be expressed in more human readable formats such as TRIG, Manchester, Turtle, and Functional-Style.

-Details on the OWL syntax standards as well as some examples of how to switch dynamically between various syntaxes can be found on the W3C website.
+Details on the OWL syntax standards, as well as some examples of how to switch dynamically between various syntaxes can be found on the W3C website.

-OWL’s expressiveness, flexibility, and efficiency make it an ideal modeling language for creating web ontologies that represent exceptionally complex and refined ideas about data.
-In the next lesson, RDFS vs. OWL we’ll compare RDFS and OWL and discuss when should you use one vs. the other.
+OWL’s expressiveness, flexibility, and efficiency make it an ideal modeling language for creating Web ontologies that represent exceptionally complex and refined ideas about data.
+In the next lesson, RDFS vs. OWL we’ll compare RDFS and OWL and discuss when you should use one vs. the other.